sah0017/hw-associations-reviews/README.md

 This is where you will enter your Heroku address for your application.
 The Authorization callback URL will be your Heroku address + auth/github/callback.
 This will allow Github to send the HTTP request that we defined in routes.rb.
+Github calls the key a Client ID, and you'll need to press a button to Generate a Client Secret.
+Make sure you copy the Client Secret because it will not allow you to see it or retrieve it again.

 Now you'll want to put your Github key and secret into Linux environment variables.
 The ENV['GITHUB_KEY'] and ENV['GITHUB_SECRET']